Sednaya Prison: History

-Establishment (1978–1987)
+Establishment (1978–1986)

 Efforts to establish Sednaya Prison began in 1978, when the Syrian government confiscated land from local landowners, assigning it to the Ministry of Defense to construct a prison.
 Construction began in 1981 and finished in 1986, with the first detainees arriving in 1987.

-Early operations and 2008 massacre
+Before the Syrian civil war (1987–2011)

 According to the Syrian Human Rights Committee, the military police changed all the locks of the prison cells on the night of July 4, 2008.
-On the day, a search operation was launched through all the prison quarters in which the security guards trampled copies of the Qur'an.
+On that day, a search operation was launched through all the prison quarters in which the security guards trampled copies of the Quran.
 The act infuriated Muslim detainees, who rushed to collect the Qur'an copies.
 The guards opened fire and killed nine of the prisoners.
-Of the nine deceased, eight are identified: Zakaria Affash, Mohammed Mahareesh, Abdulbaqi Khattab, Ahmed Shalaq, Khalid Bilal, Mo'aid Al-Ali, Mohannad Al-Omar, and Khader Alloush.
+Of the nine deceased, eight were identified: Zakaria Affash, Mohammed Mahareesh, Abdulbaqi Khattab, Ahmed Shalaq, Khalid Bilal, Mo'aid Al-Ali, Mohannad Al-Omar, and Khader Alloush.
 Later clashes would raise the total number of victims to 25.
 However, the committee could not ascertain their identities.

+According to Diab Serriya, a former detainee who was imprisoned at the time, a fight broke out between a prisoner and a security guard on March 26, 2008, which enraged the prison director Ali Kher Bek.
+The next day, Bek and accompanying security forces walked through the prison shouting at and insulting prisoners.
+The security forces dragged the prisoners who were in charge of all the wards from their cells and punished them.
+Some detainees continuously shouted "Allahu Akbar" and banged on the metal doors.
+A rebellion broke out that could not be controlled.
+Serriya told Zaman Alwasel that security forces used tear gas and fired into the air to intimidate prisoners.
+Many prisoners ran to the roof and began burning blankets, plastic bags, and pieces of wood to signal that the prison was in chaos and that urgent help was needed.
+When the security forces were unable to regain control, the government initiated negotiations with the prisoners.
+This incident, known as "the first rebellion", lasted for one day.